 FBACT- is a program that helps you take back the influence in Washington, Springfield, and even your own backyard.

-LCFB Past President, Monty Whipple, is accepting that years award for all of the hard work the committees have done in the past year.
+LCFB Past President, Monty Whipple, accepted that years award for all of the hard work the committees have done that year.